pingcap/tidb-lightning/docs/tidb-lightning-user-guide.md

 ### Notes

-- When TiDB Lightning is running, the TiDB cluster cannot provide services.
+- When TiDB Lightning is running, the TiDB cluster cannot provide services normally.
 - When you import data using TiDB Lightning, you cannot check some source data constraints such as the primary key conflict and unique index conflict.
 If needed, you can check using `ADMIN CHECK TABLE` via the MySQL client after importing, but it may take a long time.
 - Currently，TiDB Lightning does not support breakpoint.
 If any error occurs during importing, delete the data using `DROP TABLE` and import the data again.
 - If TiDB Lightning exits abnormally, you need to use the `-swtich-mode` command line parameter of `tidb-lightning` to manually close the import mode of the TiKV cluster and change it to the normal mode: